rust-lang/blog.rust-lang.org/posts/inside-rust/2021-01-21-ffi-unwind-longjmp.md

 }
 ```

-## Difference from the "never" type

-Above, a Rust call to C's `longjmp` function was declared with the "never"
-return type, `!`.
-A function with this return type cannot return normally,
-which sounds superficially similar to functions that can be "canceled".
-However, cancelation is more restrictive: `-> !` usually indicates an infinite
-loop.
-This cannot cause a resource leak, so it is safe for non-POFs.

 ## Join us!

 If you would like to help us create this specification and write an RFC for it,